PayTech: the fundamentals of digital wallets

 The unbundling of the traditional bank

-A traditional bank would hold deposit accounts such as checking or savings accounts, provide payments and transfer services to move money between accounts, offer lending services such as personal and business loans and credit cards, have an investment banking division that helps businesses raise money from debt and equity markets, deliver investment advisory services, operate a trading department to provide brokerage and settlement services for traders, and run a private banking and wealth management services department for high net worth individuals.
+A traditional bank would hold deposit accounts such as checking or savings accounts, provide payments and transfer services to move money between accounts, offer lending services such as personal and business loans and credit cards, have an investment banking division that helps businesses raise money from debt and equity markets, deliver investment advisory services, operate a trading department to provide brokerage and settlement services for traders and run a private banking and wealth management services department for high net worth individuals.

-Today, a traditional financial institution such as the full-service bank is threatened on all of its core services, as its value proposition has been unbundled by varying tech companies.
+Today, a traditional financial institution such as a full-service bank is threatened on all of its core services, as its value proposition has been unbundled by varying tech companies.
 For example, by branchless, data-driven neo-banks that provide deposit accounts at cheaper rates, by new payments service providers ranging from digital wallets such as PayPal and Venmo to decentralize technologies such as Bitcoin and other cryptocurrencies, by the personal lending marketplaces and peer-to-peer online lending platforms such as LendingClub and Prosper, and the business lending marketplaces through players such as Kabbage, Amazon, and Clearco, by crowdfunding and the crypto-based initial coin offerings and exchange offerings that target traditional equity fundraising such as IPO, by robo-advisors on the investment front that use artificial intelligence and machine learning to deliver customized investment advice at a low-cost, forcing pressure on traditional human advisors, low-cost online trading platforms such as Robinhood that are threatening retail brokerages, and by new consumer analytics companies such as Credit Karma and Mint that leverage big data to compete with financial institutions on cost, personalized budgeting, and credit planning to deliver personalized advice removing the exclusively of this services to the rich.

 Fundamentals of PayTech